NanoComp/meep/doc/docs/Python_User_Interface.md

 Eigenmode sources are normalized so that in the case of a time-harmonic simulation with all sources and fields having monochromatic time dependence $e^{-i 2\pi f_m t}$ where $f_m$ is the frequency of the eigenmode, the total time-average power of the fields — the integral of the normal Poynting vector over the entire cross-sectional line or plane — is equal to 1.
 This convention has two use cases:

-+ For [frequency-domain calculations](Python_User_Interface.md#frequency-domain-solver) involving a `ContinuousSrc` time dependence, the time-average power of the fields is 1.
++ For [frequency-domain calculations](Python_User_Interface.md#frequency-domain-solver) involving a `ContinuousSource` time dependence, the time-average power of the fields is 1.

 + For time-domain calculations involving a time dependence $W(t)$ which is typically a [Gaussian](#gaussiansource), the amplitude of the fields at frequency $f$ will be multiplied by $\widetilde W(f)$, the Fourier transform of $W(t)$, while field-bilinear quantities like the [Poynting flux](#flux-spectra) and [energy density](#energy-density-spectra) are multiplied by $|\widetilde W(f)|^2$.
 For the particular case of a Gaussian time dependence, the Fourier transform at $f$ can be obtained via the `fourier_transform` class method.